Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Even though the latter examples might seem intuitively wrong to the human eye (and an LLM should be able to be able to interpret it that way), it is exactly these kind of small sources of confusion that compound together to an output that is overall less precise.
-Unfortunately, the current generation of LLMs will not tell you the degree of confusion under which they are generating a response.

-A very simple solution for this is proposed in the Good example: **keep things simple**.
+A very simple solution for this is proposed in the Good example: `keep things simple`.

 Supply all necessary (dummy) data
 ---------------------------------
-As alluded to in the previous paragraph, the current generation of LLMs will not tell the the degree of uncertainty it is generating the response under.
+As alluded to in the previous paragraphs, the current generation of LLMs will not tell the the degree of uncertainty it is generating the response under.
 Because of this, if you forget to supply any data, be it a single column or the whole data set, it will not prompt you or express confusion.